 You promise a lot in a wedding vow.
-All that for richer or for poorer stuff, a little bit of in sickness and in health… What about “in 5 bedrooms or in a tiny home?”
-Are there any vows for that or even marriage tips for living tiny?
+All that for richer or for poorer stuff.
+A little bit of in sickness and in health.
+But what about “in 5 bedrooms or in a tiny home?”
+Are there any vows for living together in a small space?

 Hide Your Eye Rolls and Bite That Tongue

-Things can get testy pretty quick in a small space, probably because it’s impossible to hide those “vibes” you give off when you’re annoyed.
-For this reason, I’m starting off these marriage tips for living tiny with this whopper of advice.
+Things can get testy pretty quick in a small space.
+Probably because it’s impossible to hide those vibes you give off when you’re annoyed.

-Husband “forget” to clean the crumbs off the counter?
+And here’s an example for the ladies: Did your husband “forget” to clean the crumbs off the counter again?
 Girl, you better bite that tongue and just do it yourself before the ants come marchin’.

-Trust me, those silly little things just aren’t worth the argument that is going to explode in this living room/kitchen/nursery/dining room!
+Trust me, those silly little things just aren’t worth the argument that is going to explode in your living room/kitchen/nursery/dining room!

 Not everything is about you, so stop asking.